USDA FoodKeeper – Cold Storage Guidelines

 To check if commercially packaged unopened goat cheese crumbles have gone bad, look for any signs of mold growth, discoloration, or an off smell.
 The texture should be crumbly and not overly moist or slimy.
 If the cheese appears discolored, has an unusual smell, or feels slimy, it is best to discard it.

 Goat cheese crumbles, like other dairy products, are susceptible to foodborne pathogens such as Listeria monocytogenes and E. coli.
-To prevent illness, ensure proper refrigeration below 40°F (4°C), avoid cross-contamination with raw meats, and consume before the expiration date.
+To reduce the risk of foodborne illness, ensure proper refrigeration below 40°F (4°C), avoid cross-contamination with raw meats, and consume before the expiration date.
 High-risk scenarios include leaving the package unopened at room temperature for extended periods or storing it in a warm environment.

 For optimal storage of unopened goat cheese crumbles, keep them in their original packaging or transfer to an airtight container to prevent moisture loss and absorption of other flavors.
 Store in the coldest part of the refrigerator, such as the vegetable drawer, to maintain freshness.
 To enhance flavor, allow the cheese to come to room temperature before serving.